shibatch/grantback/v0.3/GUIDE_FOR_LICENSEES.md

 Step 2.6: Providing a Copy of Your Derivative Work if Requested (Corresponds to Section 3.d of the License)

-If we (the Licensor) request a digital copy of your Derivative Work after you've published it, the VOD Reaction License (in its Section 3.d) outlines specific legal requirements for this copy.
-This is especially important if the copy is intended for our grant-back reuse (which the License calls the "Provided Copy").
+As highlighted at the beginning of Section 2.4.B, we (the Licensor) may request a digital copy of your Derivative Work after you've published it.
+The VOD Reaction License (in its Section 3.d) outlines important legal requirements for any copy you provide, especially if it's for our grant-back reuse.

-We strongly advise you to carefully review Section 3.d of the License.
-In essence, it details:

-   * Exactly which parts of your publicly available video (the "Published Version") must be included in the copy you provide to us.
-   * Strict limitations on how those parts can be edited (changes are only for essential third-party copyright clearance when compared to how they appeared in your Published Version).
-   * Your obligation to notify us if your important original content (like speech) within those parts is unavoidably lost during such cleaning.

-Section 2.4.B of this guide provides a step-by-step approach and practical advice for preparing this Provided Copy in line with these requirements from the License.
-Remember, the copy should be in a common digital format and delivered via a reasonable method, as also stated in Section 3.d of the License.
-(The "Excusable Non-Performance" clause in Section 9 of the License applies to this obligation if extreme circumstances prevent you from providing the copy).
+Please refer to Section 3.d of the full License text for these binding conditions.
+Section 2.4.B of this guide provides a step-by-step approach and practical advice for preparing such a copy in line with those requirements.

-Providing this copy helps us engage with your work and potentially feature it under the grant-back terms.
+Remember that the "Excusable Non-Performance" clause (Section 9 of the License) may apply if extreme circumstances genuinely beyond your reasonable control prevent you from providing the copy.

 3\.
 The Grant-Back to \[**Licensor's Primary Channel Name\]**: A Brief Explanation (License Clause 4\)